Not all records held at Archives are open to view, many are restricted to protect the following:

 The time it takes for agencies to respond to access requests vary.
 Let the agency know if you have any required or preferred dates for accessing the record(s).

-Unless Archives is listed as the access contact, we cannot provide specific advice on permission requests.
+Unless Archives is listed as the access contact, we can't provide specific advice on permission requests.

 If you are interested in seeing a record that is restricted for preservation reasons, please contact us.
 We can let you know whether the record or a copy of the record can be made available for you to view.